-Nowadays, several traces of the people who lived there throughout the centuries can still be admired.
+Nowadays, you can still admire several traces of the people who lived there throughout the centuries.
 From the ancient Castle of Acquafredda to old nuraghe ruins, this town’s territory has kept a record of the many years of human activity in the area.

 Since Siliqua is an easy place to visit on a day trip from Cagliari, I thought I’d share a bit more info so that you can prepare your visit.